 I am also heartbroken with every picture and devastating bit of news from Japan.
 How can I reconcile these terrible pictures with my safe, comfortable world?
 Although I am not promised tomorrow, on this day, my children are safe, my home secure.
 There is no swift, horrible current bearing down on us, ripping our lives to shreds.
 Two things come to mind:

-Blessed Be Your Name, by Matt Redman.
+• The song we practiced in choir practice last night, one of my favorites -- Blessed Be Your Name, by Matt Redman.
 Here's the second verse: "Blessed be Your name, when the sun's shining down on me, when the world's all as it should be, blessed be Your name.
 Blessed be Your name on the road marked with suffering, though there's pain in the offering, blessed be Your name."

 And the chorus (or is it the bridge?) gets me every time: